VugarRahimzada/CrasDetailAndService/README.md

 - **FluentValidation:** Library used for input validation.
 - **SOLID Principles:** Design approach for implementing software development principles.

+## Additional Feature:
+--**VIN Code Recoder with RapidAPI
+--**VIN Code Recoder: Utilizes RapidAPI for VIN code recoding.
+ This feature enhances the application's capability by leveraging external APIs (such as RapidAPI) to decode and process Vehicle Identification Numbers (VINs).
+It enriches the data management and service functionalities by providing accurate and detailed information about vehicles.

 ## Contact

 If you have any questions or suggestions, please contact me at vuqarr32@gmail.com.